top of page

 East Lane County Commissioner - District 5

-Buch is a strong advocate for Lane County on both the state and federal levels as a member of the Oregon Association of Counties (OAC) and National Association of Counties (NACo).
-She is a member of NACo's Committee on Transportation and serves as Chair of the Subcommittee on Highway/Highway Safety.
-She is also a member of the Women of NACo Leadership Network and Next Generation NACo Network.
-On the state level, Commissioner Buch is a member of OAC's Legislative Committee and Transportation & Community Development Committee.
+Buch is a strong advocate for Lane County on both the state and federal levels, serving as a member of the Oregon Association of Counties (OAC) and the National Association of Counties (NACo).
+She is a member of NACo's Committee on Economic & Workforce Development Steering Committee and a member of the Women of NACo Leadership Network.
+On the state level, she is Chair of the Emergency Preparedness Advisory Council and a member of OAC's Legislative Committee.

 Living in the Spencer Creek area of unincorporated Lane County, Commissioner Buch is the mother of an energetic young daughter and wife to a Merchant Mariner and U.S. Navy reservist.
 She holds a bachelor’s degree from Seattle University.